-- Unimmunized HCW/staff who are asymptomatic at time of assessment and who agree to be immunized, but decline prophylaxis should be: - Excluded from work for 3 days from the last day of work on the outbreak unit/site. - If they remain asymptomatic after 3 days and receive immunization, they may be reassigned to a non-outbreak unit/site for the duration of the outbreak or for 14 days from date of immunization, whichever occurs first. - If reassignment of work is not possible, then the HCW/staff should be excluded from work for 14 days from the time of immunization or for the duration of the outbreak, whichever occurs first. - Asymptomatic HCW/staff who are not immunized and are not taking recommended antiviral prophylaxis should be: - Excluded from working in the affected facility/unit(s) until the outbreak is over, OR - Relocated to a non-outbreak unit/site if they remain asymptomatic after waiting 3 days from the last day of work on the outbreak unit and should not return to the outbreak unit/site for the duration of the outbreak.
+- HCW/staff who are not immunized and who are asymptomatic at time of assessment and who agree to be immunized, but do not take prophylaxis are recommended to be: - Excluded from work for 3 days from the last day of work on the outbreak unit/site. - If they remain asymptomatic after 3 days and receive immunization, they may be reassigned to a non-outbreak unit/site for the duration of the outbreak or for 14 days from date of immunization, whichever occurs first. - If reassignment of work is not possible, then the HCW/staff is recommended to be excluded from work for 14 days from the time of immunization or for the duration of the outbreak, whichever occurs first. - Asymptomatic HCW/staff who are not immunized and do not take the recommended antiviral prophylaxis are recommended to be: - Excluded from working in the affected facility/unit(s) until the outbreak is over, OR - Relocated to a non-outbreak unit/site if they remain asymptomatic after waiting 3 days from the last day of work on the outbreak unit and are not recommended to return to the outbreak unit/site for the duration of the outbreak. - Asymptomatic HCW/staff immunized less than 14 days prior to the outbreak and do not take recommended antiviral prophylaxis are recommended to be: - Excluded from working in the affected unit/facility until 14 days from date of immunization, or for the duration of the outbreak whichever occurs first,

-- Asymptomatic HCW/staff immunized less than 14 days prior to the outbreak and are not taking recommended antiviral prophylaxis should be: - Excluded from working in the affected unit/facility until 14 days from date of immunization, or for the duration of the outbreak whichever occurs first, OR - Excluded from working at any site for 3 working days from the last day of work on the outbreak unit.
-If they remain asymptomatic after waiting the 3 working days, they can be relocated to a non-outbreak unit until 14 days from the date of immunization or for the duration of the outbreak at the manager's discretion. - If required, the Public Health Outbreak Team may supply letters that the unit/site can provide to unimmunized HCW/staff to reinforce their options. - Attachment 8.1 MOH Notice to all Unimmunized HCW Exclusion from Work (SAMPLE) Letter used for Confirmed Influenza Outbreaks - Attachment 8.2 MOH Notice to HCW Immunized less than 14 days prior to declaration of Outbreak - Exclusion from Work (SAMPLE) Letter used for Confirmed Influenza - For asymptomatic HCW/staff, no waiting period is required between starting Oseltamivir (Tamiflu) prophylaxis and returning to work. - Oseltamivir (Tamiflu) prophylaxis for HCW/staff is NOT publicly funded.
+- Excluded from working at any site for 3 working days from the last day of work on the outbreak unit.
+If they remain asymptomatic after waiting the 3 working days, they can be relocated to a non-outbreak unit until 14 days from the date of immunization or for the duration of the outbreak at the manager's discretion. - If required, the Public Health Outbreak Team may supply letters that the unit/site can provide to HCW/staff who are not immunized to reinforce their options. - Attachment 8.1 MOH Notice to all Unimmunized HCW Exclusion from Work (SAMPLE) Letter used for Confirmed Influenza Outbreaks - Attachment 8.2 MOH Notice to HCW Immunized less than 14 days prior to declaration of Outbreak - Exclusion from Work (SAMPLE) Letter used for Confirmed Influenza - For asymptomatic HCW/staff, no waiting period is required between starting Oseltamivir (Tamiflu) prophylaxis and returning to work.

+Oseltamivir (Tamiflu) prophylaxis for HCW/staff is NOT publicly funded.
 Sites are responsible for developing a site policy on who is responsible for the cost of HCW/staff prophylaxis.